 The Deccan Queen has one of the many firsts or ‘First the First’ to her credit: she was India’s first superfast train, she was the first long-distance electric halt passenger train, one of India’s first vestibuled trains.

 Which is the first electric train?

 The first electric passenger train was introduced in Berlin in 1879 by Werner von Siemens.
 The locomotive was powered by a 2.2 kW, series-wound motor, and the train, consisting of a locomotive and three cars, reached speeds of 13 km / h.

-About (frist train in India) Finally, Hopefully, the information given by us will help you, if you have any suggestion or idea of the information given by us, you can share it through the comment box below.
+About (first train in India) Finally, Hopefully, the information given by us will help you, if you have any suggestions or ideas of the information given by us, you can share it through the comment box below.